annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

   - Is the number of bookings for each distribution type different depending on whether or not there was a deposit or what market segment they represent?
 - Goal 4: Prevent cancellations.
+  - How many bookings were cancelled out of total?
-What types of bookings are likely to get cancelled?
-How many reservations were cancelled out of total?
-What is the most frequent deposit type for cancelled reservations?
+  - What types of bookings are likely to get cancelled?
+  - Cancellations by market segment and deposit type

 Further areas of interest:

-seasonality - popular month What is the Average Daily Rate (ADR) throughout the year?
+Which countries do customers come from?
+What is the Average Daily Rate (ADR) throughout the year?
 How many reservations were made by repeated guests?

-Which countries do customers come from?
 What types of customers are most common in each hotel?
 What is their preferred meal plan?
 Which hotel is preferred by adults with children?

 ### 2.2 Stakeholders